Table of Contents

 - Hepatitis B surface antigen, anti-hepatitis B core IgM

-Tests such as Trans-abdominal U/S, MRI, and CT scans are carried out to get visuals of the liver which provide valuable input in understanding the state of liver functioning.
+- Tests such as trans-abdominal U/S, MRI, and CT scans are carried out to obtain images of the liver, which provide valuable input in understanding the state of liver functioning.

 - The imaging tests may reveal parallel tubular structures in the liver (venous collaterals).
 Portal vein flow reversal, ascites, and intra-abdominal venous collaterals on ultrasound indicate serious/irreversible liver injury.

 Differential Diagnosis of Alcoholic Hepatitis

-Alcoholic hepatitis should be differentiated from other causes of acute hepatitis, in which the striking features to identify alcoholic hepatitis are:
+Alcoholic hepatitis should be differentiated from other causes of acute hepatitis.
+The striking features that identify alcoholic hepatitis are: